shamazmazum/voxvision/README.md

 What are understandable formats of datasets used in the library?
 ----------------------------------------------------------------
-There is no special format the library can work with for now, it understands only arrays of voxels.
-The demo application provides an example of how a dataset can be loaded in memory.
-All datasets are simple raw binary files.
+There is no special format the library can work with for now, but *voxtrees* can handle simple raw binary format (see documentation and examples).
 For example, you can visit http://www.volvis.org/ to get some of datasets.
-Also you need to write a simple configuration file to work with dataset.
+Also you need to write a simple configuration file to work with dataset (or, if you use *voxengine*, write a loading script).
 Few datasets and configuration (`.cfg`) files present in `example` directory.

 Demo application
 ----------------